vgBerny/Vily_VirtualLibrary/README.md

 - [ https://vgberny.github.io/Vily_VirtualLibrary/]( https://vgberny.github.io/Vily_VirtualLibrary/)

-# About Vily_VirtualLibrary
-Vily is a virtual library, where you can find both new and used books, each with its own section.
-You can search for availability by name, add to cart, modify the shopping cart, create an account, log in and make the payment by filling out a form.

 ## Home
 <img src="https://github.com/user-attachments/assets/92fb4c42-a3b2-47ba-ac5b-35421ebe7a31" alt="Captura de pantalla 2024-10-17 145231" width="800">
 <img src="https://github.com/user-attachments/assets/42c4899c-6085-474a-ba45-1018141cf646" alt="Captura de pantalla 2024-10-17 145247" width="800">